HSaleem352/Bootcamp_Project_3/README.md

 # Breast Cancer Research Group

 ## Description of Project
-Our project 3 will focus on Breast Cancer data analysis We will be continuing with our data set from project one and performing a data visualization Our data set will come from the COVID-19 and Cancer Consortium (CCC19) breast cancer and racial disparities outcomes study It consists of demographic data for patients with Breast Cancer and COVID-19 and provides information on their COVID-19 outcomes
+Our project 3 will focus on Breast Cancer data analysis.
+We will be continuing with our data set from project one and performing a data visualization.
+Our data set will come from the COVID-19 and Cancer Consortium (CCC19) breast cancer and racial disparities outcomes study.
+It consists of demographic data for patients with Breast Cancer and COVID-19 and provides information on their COVID-19 outcomes.

 ## Questions we are asking of the data: